Locations for the following Immersive Term are released to campus in early February.

-Course Instructor: Agueda Mayan, Course Coordinator: Doug Grant
+Course Instructor: Agueda Mayan, Course Coordinator: Tara Ricke

-This international travel course to Guatemala will provide an opportunity to increase language skills through a dynamic immersion experience in the Spanish social and cultural context.
-Along with the Spanish immersion program students will learn about fair trade in the coffee industry and its practice of sustainable agriculture in Guatemala, they will experience firsthand how to cultivate, harvest, and roast coffee.
-Coffee cultivation has played an important role in history and we will examine its impact in Latin America, focusing specifically on Guatemala.
+This course will provide an opportunity to increase language skills through dynamic immersion experience in Spanish social and cultural context.
+Along with Spanish immersion, students will learn about fair trade in the coffee industry and its practice of sustainable agriculture in Guatemala.
+They will experience firsthand how to cultivate, harvest and roast coffee.

-Course Instructor: Ray Begovich, Course Coordinator: Jarrod Brett
+Course Instructor: Cheryl Crane, Course Coordinator: Jarrod Brett

-Course Instructor: David Cunningham, Course Coordinator: Jason Jimerson
+Course Instructor: Adam Heavrin, Course Coordinator: Jason Jimerson

-Course Instructor: Randy Smith, Course Coordinator: Ann Smith
+Course Instructor: Randy Smith, Course Coordinator: Lisa Mahan

-This course offers students an opportunity to assume the role of Machiavelli’s Prince and employ game theory in democratic arrangements in a simulation of international diplomacy.
-Within the context of the United Nations, students will learn to employ rules of procedure and methods of conflict resolution to affect policy in a manner that best suits their assigned state’s interests.
-Students peer into the complexity of the United Nations through the study of current pressing international issues, the basics of international law and the variety of international perspectives on these topics.
+This course offers students an opportunity to assume the role of the Machiavelli’s Prince and employ game theory in democratic arrangements in simulation of international diplomacy.
+Within the United Nations, students will learn to employ rules of procedure and methods of conflict resolution to affect policy in a manner that best suits their assigned state’s interests.
+Students peer into the complexity of the United Nations through the study of current pressing inter-national issues.